Archaeological Areas of Pompei - Archaeological Areas of Pompei, Herculaneum and Torre Annunziata

 When Vesuvius erupted on 24 August AD 79, it engulfed the two flourishing Roman towns of Pompei and Herculaneum, as well as the many wealthy villas in the area.
 These have been progressively excavated and made accessible to the public since the mid-18th century.
 The vast expanse of the commercial town of Pompei contrasts with the smaller but better-preserved remains of the holiday resort of Herculaneum, while the superb wall paintings of the Villa Oplontis at Torre Annunziata give a vivid impression of the opulent lifestyle enjoyed by the wealthier citizens of the Early Roman Empire.

-Pompeii was a city in what is now the municipality of Pompei, near Naples, in the Campania region of Italy.
-Along with Herculaneum, Stabiae, and many surrounding villas, the city was buried under 4 to 6 m (13 to 20 ft) of volcanic ash and pumice in the eruption of Mount Vesuvius in 79 AD.
+Pompeii ( ; Latin: [pɔmˈpei̯.iː]) was a city in what is now the municipality of Pompei, near Naples, in the Campania region of Italy.
+Along with Herculaneum, Stabiae, and many surrounding villas, it was buried under 4 to 6 m (13 to 20 ft) of volcanic ash and pumice in the eruption of Mount Vesuvius in 79 AD.

-Following its destruction, Pompeii remained largely undisturbed until its rediscovery in the late 16th century.
-Major excavations did not begin until the mid-18th century, which marked the emergence of modern archeology; initial efforts to unearth the city were haphazard or marred by looting, resulting in many items or sites being damaged or destroyed.
+Pompeii remained largely undisturbed until its rediscovery in the late 16th century.
+Major excavations did not begin until the mid-18th century, which marked the emergence of modern archaeology.
+Initial efforts to unearth the city were haphazard or marred by looting, resulting in many items or sites being damaged or destroyed.
 By 1960, most of Pompeii had been uncovered but left in decay; further major excavations were banned or limited to targeted, prioritised areas.
-Since 2018, these efforts have led to new discoveries in some previously unexplored areas of the city, including a banquet hall adorned with rare, well preserved frescoes depicting various mythological scenes and figures.
+Since 2018, these efforts have led to new discoveries in some previously unexplored areas of the city.